Rostave/controller-liberator/README.md

 - No additional setup required beyond standard dependencies
 - TKParam GUI is disabled due to macOS threading limitations
 - Use preset files in `Presets/` directory for calibration adjustments

+**_The application lacks full-support for macOS due to threading limitations, we recommend to run this application on Windows_**

 ### Linux
 - Uses keyboard control (WASD keys)